each/draft-aname/draft-ietf-dnsop-aname.md

     records in sync with the ANAME target; this allows it to interoperate with existing DNSSEC signers, secondary servers, and resolvers.

-This is enough to be useful by itself.
+This definition is enough to be useful by itself.
 However, it can be less than optimal in certain situations: for instance, when the ANAME target uses clever tricks to provide different answers to different clients to improve latency or load balancing.